bellodox/trucker-wiki-content/Getting-Started.md

+## Overview
+Regardless of the type of application you want to deploy, you will need to perform the following steps, in order to get started with Trucker:

+1. [Create-An-Account]
+2. [Install-the-Command-Line-Tool]
+3. [Log in]

 ## Create An Account
 To start using Trucker, you will need to sign up for an account, through [Trucker.io](https://trucker.io).
 Alternatively, you can create an account using the [[Trucker Command Line Tool|Getting Started#install-trucker-command-line-tool]].